ryancrum/bifrost/README.md

 ### Contributions

-Bifrost is being used in production environments, and has proven itself reliable.
+Bifröst is being used in production environments, and has proven itself reliable.
 That being said, there are undoubtedly bugs and things that can be improved.
 Please feel free to submit issues (and pull requests!).

 ## License